 NSW planning authorities regulate contaminated land that is not 'significantly contaminated' through the planning and development process.
 These lands do not pose an unacceptable risk to human health or the environment under the current, approved use of the land.

 The planning and development process is subject to the Environmental Planning and Assessment Act 1979 (EP&A Act), State Environmental Planning Policy (Remediation and Hazards) 2021 (Resilience and Hazards SEPP), and the Managing Land Contamination: Planning Guidelines (PDF 219 KB) (Managing Land Contamination – Planning Guidelines).
 The process ensures that:

 - planning authorities consider contamination when making rezoning and development decisions

 - local councils provide information about land contamination on planning certificates issued under section 10.7 of the EP&A Act

 - remediation is enabled and controlled through the Resilience and Hazards SEPP.

 Planning authorities must consider, at the development approval and rezoning stage, if contamination will adversely affect the suitability of a site for its proposed use.
 If contamination makes it unsuitable for the proposed use, the land must be remediated before it can be developed.
-SEPP55
+The Resilience and Hazards SEPP:

 - makes remediation permissible